bsolomon1124/misc/azure/azure_notes.md

 #### Encryption on Azure

-- **Azure Storage Service Encryption**: encryption at rest for Azure services.
+- **Azure Storage Service Encryption**: encryption at rest for Azure services
     - Automatically encrypts your data before persisting it to Azure Managed Disks, Azure Blob storage, Azure Files, or Azure Queue storage, and decrypts the data before retrieval.
-- **Azure Disk Encryption**: encrypts Windows and Linux IaaS virtual machine disks.
+- **Azure Disk Encryption**: encrypts Windows and Linux IaaS virtual machine disks
     - Uses BitLocker (Windows) or dm-crypt (Linux)
     - Ensures that the virtual hard disk (VHD) is encrypted, not just the physical disk (as encrypted by Storage Service Encryption)
 - **Azure Key Vault**: a secrets manager---centralized cloud service for storing your application secrets